anushka-mazumdar/ipl-prediction-system/README.md

 # 🏏 IPL Match Outcome Prediction System

-This project is a comprehensive Machine Learning-based system to predict the outcome of Indian Premier League (IPL) matches.
+This project is a comprehensive Machine Learning-based system designed to predict the outcome of Indian Premier League (IPL) matches.
 It uses historical IPL data to analyze performance trends, engineer meaningful features, and train predictive models.
-The final product allows users to input match conditions and receive outcome predictions in real time.
+The system offers API-based predictions via FastAPI.

 ## 📌 Problem Statement

 Predicting the outcome of a T20 cricket match is a challenging task due to its dynamic nature.
-This project attempts to forecast match winners based on historical match data, team compositions, toss results, venues, and other factors available before or early in the game.
+This project aims to forecast match winners based on historical match data, team compositions, and other factors available before or early in the game.

 ## 📊 Dataset